Federico77z/aScan/README.md

 This command assumes you compiled the bamtools library as described in 1.1.
 If you prefer to point to another bamtools installation, just modify the command to match your bamtools path.

+You can now move the resulting aScan executable to your local bin PATH to remove the need to specify the path to the executable each time you use it.

 # 2. USING aScan